hhy-huang/hhy-huang.github.io/_pages/about.md

 # 📖 Educations

+- _2024.09 - now_, MSc in Computer Science, Department of Computer Science and Engineering, The Chinese University of Hong Kong, Hong Kong.

-- _2019.09 - 2023.07_, Undergraduate, School of Computer and Information Technology, Beijing Jiaotong Univeristy, Beijing.
+- _2019.09 - 2023.07_, BEng in Computer Science, School of Computer and Information Technology, Beijing Jiaotong Univeristy, Beijing.

 # 💬 Invited Talks